 Forex Example: A Reversal on EUR/USD

-- The Anchor (Daily Chart): First, we identify a major horizontal support level on the daily chart where the price has reacted strongly in the past.
+- The Anchor (Daily Chart): First, we identify a major psychological and horizontal support level at 1.0500 on the daily chart, where the price has reacted strongly in the past.

-- Confirmation Signals (4-Hour Chart): As the price retests this major support, we zoom into the 4-hour chart and find a rising trendline and the 61.8% Fibonacci retracement level aligning in the exact same area.
+- Confirmation Signals (4-Hour Chart): As the price retests the 1.0500 area, we zoom into the 4-hour chart and find a rising trendline and the 61.8% Fibonacci retracement level aligning in the exact same zone, plus oversold RSI divergence.

 Crypto Example: A Breakout on Bitcoin (BTC/USD)